Donald-Win/DUMMY/README.md

 ---

-### Mode 3 — Env file editing
+### Strategy 3 — Env file

 DUMMY updates a version variable in your `.env` file and restarts the container.
-Ideal when you pin versions as variables and reference them in compose like `image: radarr:${RADARR_VER}`.
+Best when you manage versions as variables and reference them like `image: radarr:${RADARR_VER}`.

 ```yaml
 services: